lestrrat-go/jspointer/README.md

 # Features

-* Compile and match against Maps, Slices, Structs
+* Compile and match against Maps, Slices, Structs (or pointers to those)
 * Set values in each of those

 # Usage